lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     with the Pauli exclusion principle.
 The attractive part (i.e. the term in :math:`\propto - r^{-6}`) is linked with the London dispersion forces.

-..  container:: justify

 The last line, *boundary p p p*, indicates that the periodic boundary conditions will be used along all three directions of space (the 3 *p* stand for *x*, *y*, and *z*, respectively).

-..  container:: justify

 At this point, the *input.lammps* is a LAMMPS input script that does nothing.
 You can run it using LAMMPS to verify that the *input* contains no mistake by typing the following command in the terminal from the *my-first-input/*  folder:

 ..  code-block:: bw

     lmp -in input.lammps

-..  container:: justify

 Here *lmp* is linked to my compiled LAMMPS version.
 Running the previous command should return:

 ..  code-block:: bw

     LAMMPS (2 Aug 2023 - Update 1)
     Total wall time: 0:00:00

-..  container:: justify

 In case there is a mistake in the input script, for example, if *atom_stile* is written instead of *atom_style*, LAMMPS gives you an explicit warning:

 ..  code-block:: bw